John Louis Morkovsky: Auxiliary Bishop and Bishop of Amarillo

-On December 22, 1955, Morkovsky was appointed auxiliary bishop of the Diocese of Amarillo and titular bishop of Hieron by Pope Pius XII.
-He received his episcopal consecration on February 22, 1956, from Archbishop Amleto Cicognani, with Bishops Mariano Garriga and Sidney Metzger serving as co-consecrators.
+On December 22, 1955, Morkovsky was appointed auxiliary bishop of Amarillo and titular bishop of Hieron by Pope Pius XII.
+He received his episcopal consecration on February 22, 1956, at the Cathedral of San Fernando in San Antonio, Texas, from Archbishop Amleto Cicognani, with Bishops Mariano Garriga and Sidney Metzger serving as co-consecrators.
 In addition to his duties as auxiliary bishop, he also served as chancellor and vicar general of the diocese.
 Pius XII named Morkovsky the fourth bishop of Amarillo on August 18, 1958.

 Coadjutor Bishop and Bishop of Galveston-Houston

-On April 16, 1963, Morkovsky was appointed coadjutor bishop of the Diocese of Galveston-Houston and titular bishop of Tigava by Pope John XXIII.
+On April 16, 1963, Morkovsky was appointed coadjutor bishop of Galveston-Houston and titular bishop of Tigava by Pope John XXIII.
 He became apostolic administrator of the diocese under Bishop Wendelin Nold, who suffered from near total blindness.
 He also attended the Second Vatican Council from 1962 to 1965.
 In 1964 he founded the diocesan newspaper The Texas Catholic Herald and hosted the visit of Cardinal Josef Beran.
 Morkovsky established the first diocesan mission in Guatemala City in 1966, and the Hospital Chaplains Corps at Houston Medical Center in 1968.
 From 1970 to 1972, Morkovsky was the first Catholic bishop to preside over the Texas Conference of Churches.